Early and simple domes: Early and indigenous domes

-In developing countries, domes are often less expensive alternatives to flat or sloped-roofed construction because they use less material to enclose a given volume and provide a lower rate of heat transfer due to the reduced surface area.
-Domes made with loam are found in Europe, Asia, and Africa, almost always using mud-bricks or adobes.
-A way of building them without centering called the Persian dome technique has been used for centuries in Afghanistan.
-Although descended from a longer tradition, the examples of clay brick beehive domes at Harran, Turkey, have been dated to the 19th century AD, as are the dry stone trulli of Italy.
-The Efé people of central Africa construct similar structures, using leaves as shingles.
-The Himba people of Namibia construct "desert igloos" of wattle and daub for use as temporary shelters at seasonal cattle camps, and as permanent homes by the poor.
-Extraordinarily thin domes of sun-baked clay 20 feet in diameter, 30 feet high, and nearly parabolic in curve, are known from Cameroon.
-Turkic and Mongolian nomads have used domed tents covered in felt for at least a thousand years in central Asia, and to the early 1900s they were used from Anatolia to Mongolia.

 The historical development from structures like these to more sophisticated domes is not well documented.
 That the dome was known to early Mesopotamia may explain the existence of domes in both China and the West in the first millennium BC.
 Another explanation, however, is that the use of the dome shape in construction did not have a single point of origin and was common in virtually all cultures long before domes were constructed with enduring materials.
 Sylvester Baxter wrote that domes were evidently of Persian origin, with those early Persian domes being thought by Pascal Coste to have been derived from hemispherical bent-pole hide tents of the nomadic Iliate tribe of Turkmens near the Aral Sea, and thought by Frederic Edwin Church to have been derived from an earlier use of brick dome-shaped huts like those he had seen in Turkey.

+Turkic and Mongolian nomads have used domed tents covered in felt for at least a thousand years in central Asia, and they were used to the early 1900s from Anatolia to Mongolia.

+1903 photo of an Apache wigwam.